 Use this simple quality ratio to improve your investment returns

 What if I told you that there is a simple quality ratio you could use to increase your returns, irrespective of what investment strategy you follow?
+Yes there is and it is called the External Finance Ratio.

-The reality is there is, but before I show you how, first some background information.
+Before I show you how, first some background information.

 External Finance Ratio